"

 Note that the 300 alloys of stainless steel have higher values for thermal expansion.
 This means that the stainless steel metal is going to expand more than the alloys and metals with lower values.

 Metallurgically, sensitization is a problem that you will encounter if you are not careful when welding stainless steels.
-These precipitates, which are chromium carbide, move to the grain boundaries and reduce the chrome content which enable corrosion to occur.
-Figure 20.20 shows grains which started at 18% chromium content with less than 12% at their boundaries.
+These precipitates, which are chromium carbide, move to the grain boundaries and reduce the chrome content that enable corrosion to occur.
+Figure 20.20 shows grains that started at 18% chromium content with less than 12% at their boundaries.

 Stainless steel sensitization Two large hexagons with red borders that are colored grey.
 Inside each hexagon is a smaller hexagon that is blue.
 18% Cr is written in each blue hexagon.
 An arrow points to the grey part of the top hexagon.
 The arrow leads to a label that says <12% Cr.